UpMortem/lawsuit/README.md

 Some information will not be shared on here to protect the privacy of those involved.

+All communication between entities will be shared until court ordered to stop.

 # Life Story
 TODO: (will be input for AutoGPT)